gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Three Hett came around the corner.
 They were only ten strides away–there was no way Laeuc could miss the first one, or Razi the second.
-The third one ran at the point of Gaeston's spear, swinging his sword to knock it aside, but Gaeston dropped the point and thrust.
+The third one ran at Gaeston, swinging his sword to knock his spear aside, but Gaeston dropped the point and thrust.
 He twisted the spear to follow the Hett down, then yanked it free.

 Just that quickly, it was over.
-Laeuc lowered his bow, then handed it to to Erileine, turned, and threw up.
+Laeuc looked at the men now lying on the stairs, then lowered his bow, turned, and threw up.

 ---

-FIXME: get them the rest of the way

-Erileine gasped and clutched at the doorframe.
+There was nothing for them to do after that but follow the fireflies.
+First one and then another flew away without hesitation, always leading the upward toward the mountain's peak.

+They finally reached a double door twice Erileine's height and wide enough to drive a cart through.
+Erileine gasped as she followed her father through it.
 She had thought the last room was big…

 They were standing on a balcony the size of Starboard Town.
 The downward tilt of the floor made Erileine feel like she was falling